AoyueBi/wheatPolyPhen2/README.md

 - PolyPhen-2 (run pph.pl) Protein variant annotation tool
 - PolyPhen-2 (run weka.pl) Probabilistic variant classifier

-The input file was made by the script Please refer to the script wheatPolyPhen2_script.Rmd -> step1: Database import and generate input data
+The input file was made by the script wheatPolyPhen2_script.Rmd -> step1: Database import and generate input data.

+The Multi-threaded parallel commands were made by the script wheatPolyPhen2_script.Rmd -> step2: cmd.

 The CMD are listed as followings:
 ```